Hands-on Training in Plant Taxonomy and Ethnobotany

 On the last day of the training on 31st January 2023, the trainees had to undergo the final test, submit Herbarium Sheet and also presented their final presentation as a part of the personality development test.
 Here, they were assessed both in terms of knowledge gained from the course and also their presentation skills.
 Everyone did very well in both the test and their presentation skills.

 Prior to the closing speech by Dr. Anupam Srivastava & Dr. Ved Priya Arya, the trainees had a chance to meet Param Pujya Acharya Balkrishna Ji where certificates were awarded to all of them.

-Overall, the trainees had a wonderful and knowledgeable one month of learning not just about ayurveda and botany but also had a glimpse of life in Patanjali Research Institute and the research work done by the Scientists.
-They were truly impressed with the research work that are backed-up with modern facilities available in Patanjali Research Institute
+Overall, the trainees had a wonderful and knowledgeable one month of learning not just about ayurveda and botany but also had a glimpse of life in Patanjali Research Foundation and the research work done by the Scientists.
+They were truly impressed with the research work that are backed-up with modern facilities available in Patanjali Research Foundation

 Below are the lectures presented by the Scientists during the duration of the course.

 - Introduction about course and its objective by Dr. Anupam Srivastava

 - Identification of Higher Plant by Dr.Bhaskar Joshi